MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. Publish the model.
 The prediction lead scoring is applied in your organization and users can see the lead scoring in their views under the **Lead Score** column.

+> [!NOTE]
+> For more information on how predictive lead scoring helps users, see [Convert leads into opportunities](../sales/work-predictive-lead-scoring.md).

 ## Generate custom defined model

 At times, the system defined model cannot be accurate for your organization, as your organization might not use the standard attributes for leads that are used to generate the model.
-The enhanced predictive lead scoring allows you to choose your organizational specific attributes (fields) that are used to generate lead score for a model.
+The enhanced predictive lead scoring chooses custom attributes that are specific to your organization to generate a model.
+Also, it allows you to choose custom attributes (fields) that are used to generate the lead score for a model.
 You must enable preview before you generate the lead score.

 Follow these steps:

 1. Verify that advanced Sales Insights features are enabled.
-To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features)
+To learn more, see [Enable and configure advanced Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-advanced-sales-insights-features).

 2. Go to **Change area** and select **Sales Insights settings**.